-For situations not otherwise addressed, if the concern is related to any of the Directors, the Parent should send the request to the Head of School.
-If the concern is related to the Head of School or Head of Operations, the Parent should send the request to the Vice President of Charter Schools, or designee.
+For situations not otherwise addressed, if the concern is related to any of the Directors, the Parent should send the request to the Head of School or Head of Operations, the Parent should send the request to the Vice President of Charter Schools, or designee.
 In both cases, the Parent will receive a written response to their request within 30 school days.
 If the Parent believes that the School violated any charter or other applicable laws or regulations, they may bring it to the School's attention and/or directly contact the appropriate charter authorizing or regulatory entity.